Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Ependymomas are thought to arise from the ependyma — the surface that lines the ventricles (inner fluid chambers) of the brain and the central canal of the spinal cord.

-Ependymomas are generally resistant to chemotherapy, so their surgical removal is a mainstay of therapy.
+Ependymomas are generally resistant to chemotherapy, so their surgical removal is a mainstay of treatment.

 At UPMC, Gamma Knife® radiosurgery may also be a treatment option.

-To help diagnose an ependymoma, your doctor will ask you about your symptoms and order imaging tests.
+To help diagnose an ependymoma brain tumor, your doctor will ask you about your symptoms and order imaging tests.

 Ependymoma symptoms may include: